moratodpg/imp_marl/imp_marl/imp_wrappers/examples/cleanrl/README.md

 # CleanRL

-Clean RL is not a modular library but focus on a single-file implementation of RL aglos (see their [README](https://github.com/vwxyzjn/cleanrl/blob/master/README.md)).
+Clean RL is not a modular library, but focus on a single-file implementation of RL algorithms (see their [README](https://github.com/vwxyzjn/cleanrl/blob/master/README.md)).

 Right now they do not support Gymnasium but they support old Gym (v21) that is implemented in the wrapper [**GymSaStruct**](imp_wrappers/gym/gym_wrap_sa_struct.py).